jlonghku/VELMA-toolkit/docs/README_resample.md

 # VELMA / Ecohydro Input Resampling Toolkit
 This toolkit provides utilities for resampling Digital Elevation Models (DEM) and associated ecohydrological model input data (e.g., ASC rasters, XML configuration files, CSV inputs).
 It is designed to support workflows such as **VELMA** model preprocessing, enabling downscaling/upscaling of inputs with consistent catchment hydrology and ecological functions.
-For more

 ---

 ## Technical Details

-For a full explanation of DEM, categorical raster, continuous raster, and CSV resampling strategies,
+For a full explanation of DEM, categorical raster, continuous raster, and CSV resampling strategies, including distribution matching and Hellinger-based stopping criteria,
 see the [Resampling Technical Details](README_resample_details.md).

 ---